 What happens if an employee is unable to make up the time within the 90 calendar days?

-If an employee does not make up the time within 90 days or charge it to appropriate leave balances, the employee is obligated to pay back to the University, as an overpayment, any hours not made up.
+If an employee does not make up the time within 90 days or charge it to appropriate time off balances, the employee is obligated to pay back to the University, as an overpayment, any hours not made up.

 Why do classified staff and overtime eligible professional staff in positions designated non-essential have to make up the time missed or use paid leave if they have been told to stay home during suspended operations?

 A suspension of operations does not create an extra paid “holiday” for employees who do not work.
-This is why employees who did not work must use paid leave or make up time missed.
+This is why employees who did not work must use paid time off or make up time missed.

 Can an employee in an essential position, but who can’t get in to work during a period of suspended operations, make up the time missed?

 No. Employees in positions designated as essential are expected to report to working during suspended operations.
 If an employee is not able to report to work, normal leave process apply e.g. the employee must call in to report being absent from work, provide a reason for the absence, and use whatever form of time off is available and appropriate based on the circumstances.

 Why do overtime exempt professional staff not have to make up time missed during suspended operations?

 Overtime exempt professional staff are held accountable for getting work done regardless of the amount of time it takes to do it.
 If a period of suspended operations interrupts work, then the professional staff employee needs to work as much as is required to catch up on work that may have been missed.
 Overtime exempt professional staff do not receive pay for additional time that is worked to meet commitments.

 For employees who are allowed to use vacation, compensatory time, unpaid time off, or make up missed work time, who decides which option is selected, the employee or the supervisor?